-READING: FOUNDATIONAL SKILLS: Fluency

-CCSS.ELA-Literacy.RF.3.4 Read with sufficient accuracy and fluency to support comprehension.

-CCSS.ELA-Literacy.RF.3.4c Use context to confirm or self-correct word recognition and understanding, rereading as necessary.

-SADLIER VOCABULARY WORKSHOP LEVEL GREEN FEATURE & LOCATION
+Word Study Lesson Plans: Context Clues 1: TE p.
+T29; Context

+Clues 2: TE p.
+T31

+Example [Level Green, TE p.
+T27]

+PRACTICE/APPLY

+In Practice, have students tell which context clues helped them figure out the meanings of the words in dark print.
+In Apply, have students volunteer to share one sentence they wrote.

 Vocabulary for Comprehension: "Monkey Business," pp. 34-35; "Nellie Bly: Star Reporter," pp. 64-65; "Pants as Good as Gold" (Levi Strauss), pp. 96-97; "A Mountain Hike," pp. 126-127; "An Amazing Creature" (loggerhead turtles), pp. 158-159; "Anansi the Hungry Spider," pp. 188-189

-Example [Level Green, p.127]
+Example [Level Green, p.
+127]

 - 2. The meaning of magnificent is

-- (ત) fun.
+- a fun.

 - (b) ordinary.

-- @grand.
+- (c) grand.

-- (d) poor.
+- d poor.

-Vocabulary for Comprehension Lesson Plan: TE pp. T40-T41 Example [Level Green, TE p.T40] TEACH ■ Vocabulary in Context Sometimes using context clues can help a reader figure out the meaning of a word.
+Vocabulary for Comprehension Lesson Plan: TE pp. T40-T41 Example [Level Green, TE p.
+T40] TEACH ■ Vocabulary in Context Sometimes using context clues can help a reader figure out the meaning of a word.
 The clues can be in the surrounding sentences, or they can be other words in the sentence.
-Completing the Idea: Review Units 1-6, p.
-67; Review Units 7-12, p.
-129; Review Units 13-18, p.
-191 Example [Level Green, p.
+Completing the Idea: pp. 67, 129, 191 Example [Level Green, p.
 129] 3.
-When I feel scared, my reflex is to \\\\\ Completing the Idea Lesson Plan: TE p.
-T43 Example [Level Green, TE p.T43] TEACH Remind students that some words have more than one meaning.
-Explain that when a multiple-meaning word is used in a sentence, they can figure out the intended meaning by using the context clues.
-Point out, however, that first they need to be familiar with the various meanings.
-DESCRIPTION In Vocabulary for Comprehension, students read a passage that incorporates six of the words taught in the prior three Units.
+When I feel scared, my reflex is to DESCRIPTION In Word Study: Context Clues, students receive direct instruction on recognizing and using two types of context clues: Definition and Example.
+The Teacher's Edition includes a lesson plan with learning activities for three stages of instruction: TEACH, PRACTICE/APPLY, and FOLLOW-UP.
+In Vocabulary for Comprehension, students read a passage that incorporates six of the words taught in the prior three Units.
 After reading, students answer vocabulary-in-context and comprehension questions based on the passage.
 The Teacher's Edition includes a lesson plan with learning activities for three stages of instruction: TEACH, PRACTICE/APPLY, and FOLLOW-UP.
 In Completing the Idea, students apply their knowledge of word meanings by completing a writing activity.
 Within the context of a sentence starter that contains a taught word, they draw on personal experience or prior knowledge in order to complete the sentence.
-Each Completing the Idea concludes with a Writing Challenge.
-Students write sentences that provide context clues for different meanings and parts of speech of a given taught word.